 Step 1 – Start a new screenshot test

-- Login to crossbrowsertesting.com and click ‘Screenshots’ at the top of the app.
+- Login to crossbrowsertesting.com and click ‘Screenshots’ at the left side of the app.

 - Enter the URL for the page you would like to take screenshots of.